wilsonliaows/docs/connectors/adp_workforce.md

 ---

 # ADP Workforce Now
-ADP Workforce Now is a HCM solution for midsized companies.
+ADP Workforce Now is an HCM solution for midsized companies.
 It includes solutions for HR management, payroll, benefits, talent management, compliance, time and labor management and analytics and benchmarking.

 ## How to connect to ADP Workforce Now on Workato